wangyanainn-ainn/T2ISL-Bench/README.md

 * This repository focuses on **controlled evaluation**, not large-scale open-world coverage.
 * The design prioritizes **interpretability, controllability, and failure attribution**.
-* If any API keys were previously exposed, please rotate them before use.

 ---